By: Maxine Davey | Head Editor

 On August 23, 2019, the first case of death by vaping was reported.

-Less than a month and eight more vaping-related deaths later, the sale of most flavored e-liquids has been banned in New York and Michigan as an attempt to protect American youth from health issues stemming from the use of e-cigarettes.
-More states will likely follow, and the Trump administration has implied that legislation regarding the issue is high on its agenda.
-The Quell Underage Inhaling of Toxic Substances (QUITS) Act, for example, would increase federal taxes on e-cigarettes and outlaw flavored vaping and tobacco products.
+Less than half a year and around 50 more vaping-related deaths later, the sale of most flavored e-liquids has been banned in New York, Michigan, Oregon, Rhode Island, and Washington as an attempt to protect American youth from health issues stemming from the use of e-cigarettes.
+More states will likely follow, and the Trump administration is working towards passing the Quell Underage Inhaling of Toxic Substances (QUITS) Act, which would increase federal taxes on e-cigarettes and outlaw flavored vaping and tobacco products.

 It is difficult to fathom the disparities in the ideology of the American government.
 Since America’s first mass shooting in 1949 (in which the perpetrating weapon was bought at a sporting goods store for $37.50), a common theme has emerged: inability of the government to effectively impact gun control.

 No legislation followed the 1949 shooting.
 In fact, the next law to pass was not until 19 years later–the Gun Control Act of 1968–which imposed stricter regulations upon the firearms industry.
 Interestingly, this legislation took place the same year as two high-profile assassinations, Martin Luther King Jr. and Robert Kennedy, perhaps implying that the lives of popular figures hold more value than those of the masses.

 Time and time again, lives are lost by the dozens because our country lacks sufficient gun control.
 Although the Violent Crime Control and Law Enforcement Act in 1994 included an assault weapons ban until 2004, attempts to renew the Act have failed, and laws protecting gun manufacturing companies were passed in 2003 and 2005.